thkukuk/kubic-control/README.md

 is installed.

-For cilium or flannel instead of weave you have to use `kubicctl init --pod-network cilium` or `kubicctl init --pod-network cilium`.
+For cilium or flannel instead of weave you have to use `kubicctl init --pod-network cilium` or `kubicctl init --pod-network flannel`.

 To add additional worker nodes: